 Whether you are looking to advance your biking skills, grab a steal of a deal or just get outside, this is the perfect time to come to Breckenridge.
 Bring the family and friends, get outside and take advantage of the Breck Bike Week!

 Celebrate Independence Day with us in Breckenridge!
 Breckenridge offers near-perfect summer weather and a full line of entertainment, activities and fun.
-Celebrate the Fourth with a 10K trail run, 50K bike race, arts festival, kids’ activities, concerts, the big Fourth of July parade on Main Street, a free patriotic concert by the National Repertory Orchestra and fireworks (if permitted).
+Celebrate the Fourth with a 10K trail run, 50K bike race, arts festival, kids’ activities, concerts, the big Fourth of July parade on Main Street, and a free patriotic concert by the National Repertory Orchestra.

 Greet the cool mountain air and warm sunshine in Breckenridge this Labor Day weekend.
 There are events and activities all over Breckenridge.
 Labor Day weekend events include the Summit Foundation’s Great Rubber Duck Race, Sidewalk Sales on Main Street, the Gathering at the Great Divide Arts Festival and much more!

 Great beer and spirits are brewed and distilled in Breckenridge, Summit County and Colorado.
 Local microbreweries have been making award winning beer for decades including the Breckenridge Brewery, Dam Brewery, Backcountry Brewery and more.
 Breckenridge is now home to Breckenridge Distillery, which happens to be “The World’s Highest Distillery”.
 Other new craft breweries have been popping up including Broken Compass, so it is no wonder that beer and craft spirit festivals are so popular here.